-- 6.-(1) Subject to any agreement to the contrary, the owner of a layout-design is determined as follows: - (a) where the layout-design is not created pursuant to a commission or in the course of employment the creator of a layout-design is the owner; - (b) where the layout-design is created pursuant to a commission the person who commissioned the layout-design is the owner; and - (c) where the layout-design is not created pursuant to a commission but is created by an employee in the course of his or her employment the employer is the owner. - (2) A qualified person can be a qualified owner even if the qualified person shares ownership with a person who is not a qualified person.
+- 6.-(1) Subject to any agreement to the contrary, the owner of a layout-design shall be determined as follows: - (a) where the layout-design is not created in pursuance of a commission or in the course of employment, the creator of a layout-design is the owner; - (b) where the layout-design is created in pursuance of a commission, the person who commissioned the layout-design is the owner; and - (c) where the layout-design is not created in pursuance of a commission but is created by an employee in the course of his employment, the employer is the owner. - (2) A qualified person can be a qualified owner even if he shares ownership with a person who is not a qualified person.